ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 ### Raspberry Pi 5s

-The new Raspberry Pi 5 comes with greater processing power, substantially upgraded graphics performance which should really help with MLoPs workloads when deploying your self-hosted platform (yet to test this thou) and USB C.
+The new Raspberry Pi 5 comes with greater processing power, substantially upgraded graphics performance which should really help with MLOP's workloads when deploying your self-hosted platform (yet to test this thou) and USB C.

 #### Features